CRTC decision on MVNO access sets rules between regional players, incumbents

 The Canadian Radio-television and Telecommunications Commission (CRTC) says it’s one step closer to enabling the deployment of mobile virtual network operators (MVNOs) in Canada.

-The Commission published a lengthy decision on October 19th covering the terms and conditions related to MVNO service and measures to govern relationships between regional providers and incumbents like Bell, Rogers, Telus, and Sasktel.
+The Commission published a lengthy decision on October 19th covering the terms and conditions related to MVNO service and measures to govern relationships between regional providers and incumbents like Bell, Rogers, Telus and Sasktel.

 MVNOs operate on top of existing networks to offer service (similar to how independent ISPs use existing broadband infrastructure to offer internet services to Canadians, but for mobile networks).
 The CRTC mandates the national wireless providers (Bell, Rogers, and Telus) — as well as SaskTel in Saskatchewan — provide network access to regional carriers.